 Co-Founder and President

 Since 2018, Marine has directed all Thanks for Nothing projects, teaches at Sciences Po and is a member of the Board of Directors of the Primo Levi Center.
-From 2015 to 2018, Marine was Director of the Gallery Chantal Crousel, overseeing the strategic development of the gallery and managing the relationships and sales to institutions and collectors.
+From 2015 to 2018, Marine was Director of the Galerie Chantal Crousel, in charge of development, relations and sales to institutions and international collectors.
 From 2012 to 2015, Marine directed relations with FIAC collectors and institutions.
 For 3 years, she developed the entire VIP program in partnership with 200 institutions, foundations and private collections internationally.
 From 2009 to 2012, she was in charge of public relations and patronage at the Centre Pompidou-Metz, where she notably set up the policy of fundraising and coordinated the official inauguration of the venue, the first cultural institution of this scale to be relocated in France.
-In 2008, she was appointed Assistant Curator by Robert Fitzpatrick, Director of the Museum of Contemporary Art Chicago, and analysed the structures of American cultural institutions.
+In 2008, she was a special assistant to Robert Fitzpatrick, Director of the Museum of Contemporary Art in Chicago, where she analyzed the structure of American cultural institutions.

 Marine lives and works in Paris, France.